shahdipesh/Resume/README.md

  -  Type terminal and press enter which will open a new terminal.

- -  Type

->  ***\curl -sSL https://get.rvm.io | bash -s stable --ruby***

-  in the terminal  and press enter.
+ -  Type   `\curl -sSL https://get.rvm.io | bash -s stable --ruby`  in the terminal  and press enter.

- -  Install Jekyll by typing

-> gem install jekyll

-in the terminal and press enter.
+ -  Install Jekyll by typing  `gem install jekyll` in the terminal and press enter.

- -  Select a theme you’d like to use for your resume by going to “[https://rubygems.org](https://rubygems.org)”, which is a perfect place to find hundreds of themes to use for your markdown file along with some ready to use Projects, which can be modified as per your need.
+ -  Select a theme you’d like to use for your resume by going to [Rubygems'](https://rubygems.org) site, which is a perfect place to find hundreds of themes to use for your markdown file along with some ready to use Projects, which can be modified as per your need.

- -  Search for “Resume Jekyll” via the search box.
+ -  Search for `Resume Jekyll` via the search box.

 	> Note: You can modify the words inside the quotes to search for